leonsnill/geeo/README.md

-# Geographical and Ecological Earth Observation (GEEO)
+# Geographical and Ecological Earth Observation (geeo)
-GEEO is a processing pipeline and collection of algorithms for obtaining Analysis-Ready-Data (ARD) from Landsat and Sentinel-2 using the Google Earth Engine Python API.
+**geeo** is a processing pipeline and collection of algorithms that uses the [Google Earth Engine (GEE) Python API](https://developers.google.com/earth-engine/guides/python_install) for creating Analysis-Ready-Data (ARD) from optical imagery, including the Landsat and Sentinel-2 archives.
+The package is structured along hierarchical levels, emphasizing a standardized, reproducible and efficient workflow, covering the suite from image preprocessing, harmonization, and spatial organisation, to advanced feature generation and time series analyses.
-The modules are organized along different hierarchical levels, and processing instructions are readily defined by the user via a parameter file (.yml) or Python dictionary:
+Processing instructions are readily defined using a .yml-file or python dictionary, facilitating stand-alone use or interactive integration into processing workflows using GEE:

 ![sample SVG image](geeo/data/fig/geeo_workflow_manuscript.svg)

-GEEO includes processing routines frequently applied in geographical and ecological studies that use satellite remote sensing.
-The selection of routines is primarily influenced by work conducted in the [Biogeography Lab](https://pages.cms.hu-berlin.de/biogeo/website/) and [Earth Observation Lab](https://eolab.geographie.hu-berlin.de/) at Humboldt-University of Berlin.
-Inspiration for structuring the module along a parameter file comes from David Frantz' [Framework for Operational Radiometric Correction for Environmental monitoring (FORCE)](https://force-eo.readthedocs.io/en/latest/index.html).
+**geeo** includes processing routines frequently applied in geographical and ecological studies that use satellite remote sensing.
+The selection of routines is primarily influenced by work conducted in the [Biogeography Lab](https://pages.cms.hu-berlin.de/biogeo/website/) and [Earth Observation Lab](https://eolab.geographie.hu-berlin.de/) at Humboldt University of Berlin.
+Inspiration for the modular structure and parameter file communication comes from David Frantz' [Framework for Operational Radiometric Correction for Environmental monitoring (FORCE)](https://force-eo.readthedocs.io/en/latest/index.html), a highly-advanced all-in-one processing engine for medium-resolution Earth Observation image archives for your computing infrastructure.

----

-### Installation
+# Access and installation

+You need to have [access to Google Earth Engine](https://developers.google.com/earth-engine/guides/access) and its [Python API](https://developers.google.com/earth-engine/guides/python_install).
+Read the following sections how to set up the latter for your local environment or by using a Jupyter Notebook hosted via Google Colab.

-#### Local
+### Local Python environment
 Make sure you have a Python 3 distribution of our choice installed (e.g. Anaconda).
-Prior to installing `geeo`, you preferably want to set up a new virtual environment and also install the package's dependencies using `conda` (alternatively the dependencies are installed automatically when `pip` installing `geeo`):
+Prior to installing **geeo**, you preferably want to set up a new environment and also install the package's dependencies using `conda` (alternatively the dependencies are installed automatically when `pip` installing **geeo**):

 ```bash
 conda create -n geeo_env python=3.11 ipykernel earthengine-api pyyaml pandas geopandas matplotlib tqdm ipyleaflet ipywidgets gdal scikit-learn
 conda activate geeo_env
 ```

-Once created and activated, you can directly install the package using `pip`:
+Once created and activated, you can directly install the package from GitHub using `pip`:

 ```bash
 pip install git+https://github.com/leonsnill/geeo.git
 ```

-#### Google Colab
+### Google Colab
-You can also quite quickly get started using a Google Colab hosted Jupyter Notebook.
+You can also directly get started using [Google Colab](https://colab.research.google.com/) for hosting a Jupyter Notebook.

-Simply install `geeo` in the first code chunk.
+In a new .ipynb-notebook, simply install **geeo** in the first code chunk like so:

 ```python
 !pip install git+https://github.com/leonsnill/geeo.git
 ```

+### Import

-Import, authenticate and initialize the Earth Engine python API, then import `geeo`.
+Import, authenticate and initialize the Earth Engine python API, then import **geeo**.

 ```python
 import ee